Building Docker Images with heroku.yml

 specified in theDockerfile

-.Commit the file to your repo:
+.Commit the file to your repo.

 $ git add heroku.yml $ git commit -m "Add heroku.yml"

-Set the stack of your app to
+Set your app’s stack to

 container

-:$ heroku stack:set container
+.$ heroku stack:set container

-Push your app to Heroku:
+Push your app to Heroku.

-$ git push heroku master
+$ git push heroku main

 command provided in heroku.yml